Science-for-Nature-and-People/eco-drought-data/README.md

 ## The main scripts are:

+- `swe_moist.R`: preprocessing for soil moisture and swe
 - `reproject_clip.R`: to be used to reproject and resample the predictor rasters to match the response.
 If the data are not in a raster format or need preprocessing, you will need to first use the more file specific scripts.
 - `mask_pixels.R`: to be used to extract pixels with strong response signal and create the csv files per HUC